tatwan/local_llms/activities/activity2/README.md

 ### Prompt Bonus Challenge

 Modify the template to include different email tones (e.g., formal, friendly, urgent).
-Add an extra input where the user can select a tone, and adjust the prompt accordingly.
+Add an extra input where the user can specify a tone, and adjust the prompt accordingly.